jonitram/pokebreederbot/README.md

     `dfu-programmer: no device present.`

     but your Arduino is plugged in and the lights are on then you most likely need to put the Arduino into DFU mode by bridging its reset and ground pins

+### Additional Resources

+- You can also use the automatic pokemon releasing bot [here](https://github.com/jonitram/clearboxesbot) for clearing your boxes of hatched eggs after you have finished hatching pokemon